 We may take advantage of these exemptions until such time as we are no longer foreign private issuer.
 We would cease to be a foreign private issuer at such time as more than 50% of our outstanding voting securities are held by U.S. residents and any of the following three circumstances applies: (1) the majority of our executive officers or directors are U.S. citizens or residents, (2) more than 50% of our assets are located in the United States or (3) our business is administered principally in the United States.

 As a foreign private issuer, we have taken advantage of certain reduced disclosure and other requirements in this prospectus and may elect to take advantage of other reduced reporting requirements in future filings.
 Accordingly, the information contained herein or that we provide shareholders may be different than the information you receive from other public companies in which you hold equity securities.

+The Offering

-The Offering ADSs offered by us .....
-ADSs ADSs to be outstanding immediately after this offering .....
-ADSs Ordinary shares to be outstanding immediately after this offering, including shares underlying ADSs ... ordinary shares Option to purchase additional ADSs . . . .
-The underwriters have an option for a period of 30 days to purchase additional ADSs. up to The ADSs .....
-Each ADS represents ordinary shares.
+ADSs offered by us 641,026 ADSs

+ADSs to be outstanding immediately after this offering 2,522,434 ADSs

+Ordinary shares to be outstanding immediately after this offering, including shares underlying ADSs 1,468,735,424 ordinary shares

+Option to purchase additional ADSs

+The underwriters have an option for a period of $30\ days$ to purchase up to $96,\!153\ additional$

+ADSs.

+The ADSs Each ADS represents 180 ordinary shares.

 The depositary (as identified below) will be the holder of the ordinary shares underlying the ADSs and you will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.

 You may surrender your ADSs to the depositary to withdraw the ordinary shares underlying your ADSs.
 The depositary will charge you a fee for such an exchange.

 We may amend or terminate the deposit agreement for any reason without your consent.
 Any amendment that imposes or increases fees or charges or which materially prejudices any substantial existing right you have as an ADS holder will not become effective as to outstanding ADSs until 30 days after notice of the amendment is given to ADS holders.
 If an amendment becomes effective, you will be bound by the deposit agreement as amended if you continue to hold your ADSs.

 To better understand the terms of the ADSs, you should carefully read the section in this prospectus entitled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which will be filed as an exhibit to the registration statement to which this prospectus forms a part.

-Depositary .....
-Citibank, N.A.
-We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional ADSs from us in full, assuming a public offering price of \$ per ADS, which was the last reported sale price of our ADSs on the Nasdaq Global Market on
+Depositary Citibank, N.A.

+Use of proceeds We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$4.1 million, or approximately \$4.8 million if the underwriters exercise their option to purchase additional ADSs from us in full, based on a public offering price of \$7.80 per ADS.